 Heading Back

-While making my way back, I took the opportunity to get a better look at all of the bird watching stations that are found intermediately on the trail.
+While making my way back, I took the opportunity to better look at all of the bird-watching stations found immediately on the trail.

-What a fabulous place to go bird watching.
-In fact, over 60 species may be seen here at any one time.
+What a fabulous place to go bird watching!
+Remember that you may see over 60 species here at any one time.

 Batiquitos Lagoon Nature Center

 Before leaving, let’s go inside the Nature Center and have a quick look.
-The front porch has a wonderful view of the lagoon and is also a great place to sit and relax for a bit after walking
+The front porch has a beautiful view of the lagoon and is also a great place to sit and relax after walking.

-Inside the Nature Center, there are copious amounts of information for you to look over as well as few pamphlets that you may take with you while walking the Batiquitos Lagoon Trail.
+Inside the Nature Center, there are copious amounts of information for you to look over and a few pamphlets you may take while walking the Batiquitos Lagoon Trail.

-Volunteers are more than happy to answer any questions that you may have, so please do not hesitate to ask!
-In fact, I asked about the native plants at the lagoon and was given a specially made book that I was able to study over before beginning my walk.
+Volunteers are happy to answer any questions you may have, so please do not hesitate to ask!
+I asked about the native plants at the lagoon and was given a specially made book to study before beginning my walk.

 Until next time!